Pathoschild/smapi-mod-dump/source/Quest Framework/docs/content-pack-guide.md

 ReactionText      |           | (string) NPC's reaction text when you complete this quest (only for quests which interacts with NPCs)
 Trigger           |           | (string) Completion trigger (see quest types for more info) Supports [JSON Assets](#json-assets-support)
-Hooks             |           | (Hook) Quest hooks (see hooks for more info)
+Hooks             |           | (Hook) Quest hooks (see hooks for more info) ConversationTopic |           | (ConversationTopic) Add or remove conversation topic (see conversation topic for more info)

 #### Example